Causality and the Modeling of the Measurement Process in Quantum Theory: Modeling the Quantum Measurement Process: To Collapse or Not to Collapse?

-Many worlds interpretation (MWI) of QM is one of the well known non-collapse interpretations which has become an important line of investigation within the foundations of quantum theory domain.
-It is considered to be a direct conclusion from Everett's first proposal in terms of `relative states' \cite{Everett57}.
-Everett's idea was to let QM find its own interpretation, making justice to the symmetries inherent in the Hilbert space formalism in a simple and convincing way \cite{DeWittGraham73}.
-The solution proposed to the measurement problem is provided by assuming that each one of the terms in the superposition is {\it actual} in its own correspondent world.
+Many worlds interpretation (MWI) of QM is one of such non-collapse interpretations which has become an important line of investigation within the foundations of quantum theory domain.
+It is considered to be a direct conclusion from Everett's first proposal in terms of `relative states' \cite{Everett57}.\footnote{Jeffrey Barrett has confronted this reading of Everett as related to many worlds.
+See \cite{Barrett11, Barrett16}.} Everett's idea was ``to let QM find its own interpretation'', doing justice to the symmetries inherent in the Hilbert space formalism in a simple and convincing way \cite{DeWittGraham73}.
+The solution proposed to the measurement problem is provided by assuming that each one of the terms in the superposition is {\it actual} in its own correspondent world (or branch).
 Thus, it is not only the single value which we see in `our world' which gets actualized but rather, that a branching of worlds takes place in every measurement, giving rise to a multiplicity of worlds with their corresponding actual values.
 The possible splits of the worlds are determined by the laws of QM.
-In this case, there is no need to conceptually distinguish between possible and actual because each state is actual inside its own branch and the {\bf EEL} is maintained in each world.
-As remarked by Everett \cite[p.
-146-147]{Everett73} himself: ``The whole issue of the transition from `possible' to `actual' is taken care of in the theory in a very simple way ---there is no such transition, nor is such a transition necessary for the theory to be in accord with our experience.
+In this case, there is no need to conceptually distinguish between possible and actual because each state is actual inside its own branch and the {\it eigenstate-eigenvalue link} is maintained in each world.
+As remarked by Everett \cite[pp. 146-7]{Everett73} himself: ``The whole issue of the transition from `possible' to `actual' is taken care of in the theory in a very simple way ---there is no such transition, nor is such a transition necessary for the theory to be in accord with our experience.
 From the viewpoint of the theory all elements of a superposition (all `branches') are `actual', none any more `real' than the rest.''

+However, regardless of the fact many worlds does provide a picture of quantum superpositions in terms of many different worlds or branches, it is still not clear if they truly solve the measurement problem.
+In fact, the many questions concerning the process of ``collapse'' (of the superposed quantum state) are simply replaced by the questions regarding the process of ``branching'' (which takes place between multiple worlds).
+The original questions with respect to the `collapse process' are simply translated into questions regarding the `branching process'.
+Is the branch taking place independently of observation?
+How is the branching process modeled?
+When exactly does the branching take place? etc. Still today these questions are being debated in the literature and there is still no consensus if the many worlds interpretation is capable of answering them in a satisfactory manner (see e.g., \cite{DawinThebault15, Jansson16, Kastner14}).